fluencelabs/docs/docs/aqua-book/language/header/control-scope-and-visibility.md

 }
 ```

-Regardless of your output target, i.e. raw AIR or Typescript wrapped AIR, the default module namespace is `default_foo` and `foo` is the compiled function.
+Regardless of your output target, i.e. raw AIR or TypeScript wrapped AIR, the default module namespace is `default_foo` and `foo` is the compiled function.

 While this default approach is handy for single file, single module development, it makes for inefficient dependency management and unnecessary compilations for multi-module projects.
 The remainder of this section introduces the scoping and visibility concepts available in Aqua to effectively manage dependencies.